-- 1. Open space approximately 34 % of Jamestown's waterfront is open space. - 2.
-Residential this use totals approximately 63 % of the land use.
-Generally, the single family dwellings are built upon lots that range from 10,000 square feet to 1+ acres. - 3.
-Commercial commercial waterfront uses, such as marinas comprise 3% of the
+- 1. Open space approximately 34% of Jamestown's waterfront is open space; - Residential this use totals approximately 63% of land use.
+Generally, the single family dwellings are built upon lots that range from 10,000 square feet to 1+ acres; - 3.
+Commercial commercial waterfront uses, such as marinas, comprise 3% of land use.

-320. High Hazard Areas:
+320. High Hazard Areas